A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Neural-preconditioned Steepest Descent with Orthogonalization

 We found the more involved loss function used in \cite{kanedo:2023:dcdm} not to benefit our network.

-Our training data set consists of 183 matrices collected from 10 different simulation scenes, some of domain shape (128, 128, 128) and others (256, 128, 128).
-For each matrix, we generate 800 right-hand side vectors using a similar approach to \cite{kanedo:2023:dcdm}, but with far fewer Rayley-Ritz vectors.
+Our training data set consists of 107 matrices collected from 11 different simulation scenes, some of domain shape (128, 128, 128) and others (256, 128, 128).
+For each matrix, we generate 800 right-hand side vectors using a similar approach to \cite{kanedo:2023:dcdm} but with far fewer Rayleigh-Ritz vectors.
 We first compute 1600 Ritz vectors using Lanczos iterations \citep{lanczos:1950:iteration} and then generate from them 800 random linear combinations.
 These linear combinations are finally normalized and added to the training set.
 To accelerate data generation, we create the right-hand sides for different matrices in parallel; it takes between 0.5 and 3 hours to generate the data for each scene.
-Since Ritz vector calculation is expensive, we experimented with other approaches, like picking random vectors or constructing analytical eigenmodes for the Laplacian on $\fullDomain$ and masking out entries outside $\fluid$.
+As Ritz vector calculation is expensive, we experimented with other approaches, like picking random vectors or constructing analytical eigenmodes for the Laplacian on $\fullDomain$ and masking out entries outside $\fluid$.
 Unfortunately these cheaper generation techniques led to degraded performance.

-In each epoch of training, we loop over the matrices of our dataset in shuffled order.
+In each epoch of training, we loop over all matrices in our dataset in shuffled order.
 For each matrix, we process all of its 800 right-hand sides in batches of 128, repeating five times.
-The full training process takes 5-7 days on an AMD EPYC 9554P 64-Core Processor with an NVIDIA RTX 6000 GPU.
-The training and validation losses are computed every five epochs, and we found it beneficial to terminate after 50 epochs.
+The full training process takes around 5 days on an AMD EPYC 9554P 64-Core Processor with an NVIDIA RTX 6000 GPU.
+We utilize the transfer learning technique \citep{transfer_learning}, training first a 5-level network and using those weights to initialize a 6-level network, which is subsequently fine-tuned and used for all experiments.